ycpcs/cs320-spring2018/assign/assign05.md

 >
 > Extensions:
 >
-> > **1a.** If the location is already occupied by a piece, display error message and go back to step 1
+> > **1a.** If the location is already occupied by a piece, issue error message and go back to step 1
 >
 > > **2a.** If a player has won, indicate which player
 > >